galvestontx/malicious_prosecution/README.md

 ***Official Webpage:*** https://www.galvestoncountytx.gov/our-county/district-attorney

-> It continues with “The primary duty of the prosecutor is not to convict, but to see that justice is done”.
+> The official website further states “The primary duty of the prosecutor is not to convict, but to see that justice is done”.
 Let's take a look at Jack Roady's definition of Justice.

 ***Official Webpage:*** https://www.galvestoncountytx.gov/our-county/district-attorney/district-attorney-s-office